Thomas Hansell

-Thomas Michael Geoffrey "Tom" Hansell (24 August 1954 - 14 November 2017) was an English first-class cricketer active from 1975 to 1977 who played for Surrey.
-Willeton District Cricket Club has constructed batting nets to honor and celebrate the life of Hansell and his influence on their club.
+Thomas Michael Geoffrey Hansell (24 August 1954 - 14 November 2017) was an English first-class cricketer active from 1975 to 1977 who played for Surrey.
+Willetton District Cricket Club has constructed batting nets to honor and celebrate the life of Hansell and his influence on their club.

 Batting

 Hansell batted left-handed.
 Throughout his first-class career, he had 319 runs.